kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 - **Kùzu RDFGraphs**: [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/) is a new feature in Kùzu to map RDF triples into Kùzu's structured property graph model.
-  This way you can query RDF datasets in Cypher, enhance them with property graph data, and benefit from Kùzu's blazingly fast query processor.
+  This way you can query RDF datasets in Cypher, enhance them with property graph data, and benefit from Kùzu's fast query processor.
 ---

 [^1]: Several terms are used for systems that manage RDF and provide a high-level query language over them.
       These include RDF databases, RDF engines, triple stores, or RDF DBMSs.
 I will use "RDF DBMSs" in this post.

 ## RDF as a data model
-Since the 1980s and possibly earlier, the database and AI communities have preferred to refer to the information stored in information systems as "data", rather than "knowledge".[^2] Let's put this distinction aside for now.
+Since the 1980s and possibly earlier, the database and AI communities have had different preferences
+for referring to the information stored in information systems as "data" vs "knowledge".[^2] Let's put this distinction aside for now.
 As a core database researcher, let me explain RDF, first and foremost, as a data model.
 It is in fact an extremely simple and expressive data model.
 For reasons I will explain below, it is considered a graph-based model.